clay/handlebars/README.md

 ### unlessAll ( [code](https://github.com/nymag/nymag-handlebars/blob/master/helpers/conditionals/unlessAll.js) | [tests](https://github.com/nymag/nymag-handlebars/blob/master/helpers/conditionals/unlessAll.test.js) )

-block helper for checking that NOT ALL arguments passed in are truthy
+block helper for checking that NOT ALL arguments passed in are truthy<br /> _note:_  this is the inverse of the ifAll helper